Welcome to the official website for the Strategic Environmental Assessment (SEA) for Aquaculture Development in South Africa.

 As the growth in aquaculture is desirable for a number of reasons, these challenges where possible must be addressed.
 In particular, the environmental legislative framework is one of the areas in need of improvement.
 A Strategic Environmental Assessment (SEA) was therefore identified to assist streamline and integrate the current regulatory framework to facilitate the sustainable growth of the industry.

 This led to the national Department of Environmental Affairs (DEA) in collaboration with the Department of Agriculture, Forestry and Fisheries (DAFF) commissioning the Council for Scientific and Industrial Research (CSIR) to undertake an SEA for the development of aquaculture in South Africa.
-The SEA commenced in 2016 and is being conducted over approximately 18 months to be completed towards the end of 2017.
+The SEA commenced in 2016 and has been completed at the end of 2019.